kubernetes/ingress-nginx/docs/examples/auth/client-certs/README.md

 openssl x509 -in certificate.der -inform der -out certificate.crt -outform pem
 ```

-Then, you can concatenate them all in only one file, named 'ca.crt' as the following:
+Then, you can concatenate them all into one file, named 'ca.crt' with the following:

 ```bash
 cat certificate1.crt certificate2.crt certificate3.crt >> ca.crt
 ```

-**Note:** Make sure that the Key Size is greater than 1024 and Hashing Algorithm(Digest) is something better than md5
+**Note:** Make sure that the Key Size is greater than 1024 and Hashing Algorithm (Digest) is something better than md5
 for each certificate generated.
 Otherwise you will receive an error.

 ## Creating Certificate Secrets